DaveXRouz/Codexs_bot_Git/docs/content-plan.md

 ## 5. About / Updates Storytelling
 - Instead of repeating `ABOUT_TEXT`, show:
-  1. “Codexs.ai · Global automation studio” (brief).
+  1. “Codexs · Global automation studio” (brief).
   2. Cards from `ABOUT_SECTIONS`.
   3. CTA: `🔗 View open roles` and `⬅️ Back to main menu`.
 - Farsi translations already drafted; refine for tone.